naaoufal/mcdonald/README.md

 # mcdonald

-Easy simulation for a mcdonald app using Nodejs (Exrpess) & Bootstrap Enjoy !
+Easy simulation for a mcdonald app using Nodejs (Exrpess), MongoDB & ElectronJS Enjoy !